 - To promote leadership on a planned, continuing basis for the development of our community

-The Harford Leadership Academy encourages the attendance of mid- to upper-level management personnel who:
+The Academy encourages the attendance of emerging leaders, leaders new to the area, and existing leaders who:

-- have an interest in accepting new and rewarding challenges
+- are interested in accepting new and rewarding challenges.

-- demonstrate leadership skills and desire to learn more about Harford County
+- have demonstrated leadership skills and wish to learn more about Harford County.

-The selection committee strives for a diverse representation of adults from small and large businesses, industries, non-profit organizations, the professions, community organizations, and government agencies.
+The selection committee strives for a balanced and diverse representation of adults from all industries and professions including small businesses, governmental agencies and nonprofit organizations.
 Upon completion of the Academy, public recognition of the graduates and a certificate of achievement will be awarded.
 If there are more candidates than openings, a priority waiting list will be prepared for filling any last-minute vacancies.

-All interested candidates should review the HLA Schedule to ensure that they will be able to attend the program sessions, including an introductory dinner allowing participants to meet prior to the start of the program.
+All interested candidates should review the HLA Schedule (below) to ensure that they will be able to attend the mandatory kickoff and the weekly program sessions.
+The Kickoff includes an introductory dinner program allowing participants to meet prior to the start of the program.

 Enrollment is generally limited to thirty-six adult participants.
-Selected candidates will be notified after the Selection Committee meets at the end of January.
+Selected candidates will be notified after the Selection Committee meets mid January.

 - Home address

-- Statement as to why you would like to attend the Academy
+- Statement as to why you wish to attend the Academy

 To be a network of committed, involved, diverse graduates of the Harford Leadership Academy, supporting the mission and vision of the Academy.